All Episodes

 There's no question about it.

-Why these people have any more credibility than the man in the moon at this point.
+Why these people have any more credibility than the man in the moon at this point?

-Well, give me before I gotta let you go, but give me a I think the ship has left the dock, Jason.
+I think the ship has left the dock, Jason.

-I mean, after all, the the former vice president got the Emmy, got the Oscar, and got the Nobel Prize.
+I mean, after all, the former vice president got the Emmy, got the Oscar, and got the Nobel Prize.

 Isn't it all over?